-On the other hand, due to our environmental consciousness, we decided to offset all of our carbon footprint sourced in 2019.
-Beyond that we bought more carbon credits than our overall emissions including Scope 3 and be a Carbon Positive organisation as a pioneering institution in Turkey.
-In 2020 financial year latest, we plan to start purchasing at least 10% of our electricity from 100% renewable energy resources again.
+On the other hand, due to our environmental consciousness, we decided to offset all of our carbon footprint sourced in 2019 and 2020.
+Beyond that we bought more carbon credits than our overall emissions including Scope 3 and be a Carbon Positive organisation for the last 2 years as a pioneering institution in Turkey.
+In 2020, our use of renewable electricity energy ratio is 25.4% and our target is to increase this ratio to 176% until the end of 2022.
+It will provide a considerable decrease both in Scope 2 and Scope 1+2 emissions.